dmpop/natsukashii/README.md

 - ncftp (optional)
 - Git (optional)

-## Intstallation and Usage
+## Installation and Usage

 1. Install the required packages on the machine that has all your photos.
+To do this on Linux Mint, run the command `sudo apt install php-cli exiftool imagemagick sed coreutils curl ncftp git`.
+On openSUSE, use the command `sudo zypper install php-cli exiftool ImageMagick sed coreutils curl ncftp git`.
 2. Use the following command to clone the project's Git repository in the desired location on the machine: `git clone https://github.com/dmpop/natsukashii.git`.
-Alternatively, grab the latest source code manually from the project's GitLab page, and unpack the downloaded archive.
+Alternatively, grab the latest source code manually from the project's GitHub page, and unpack the downloaded archive.
 3. Edit the `config.cfg` configuration file.
 4. Switch to the *natsukashii/www* directory and change the default password in the _/login.php_ and _/protect.php_ files.
 5. Switch to the *natsukashii* directory and run the *natsukashii.sh* script using the `./natsukashii.sh` command.